IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 * `name` - (Required, string) Name of the loadbalancer.
 * `subnets` - (Required, list) ID of the subnets to provision this load balancer.
+* `profile` - (Required for network load balancer, Forces new resource, string) The profile to use for this load balancer.
 * `type` - (Optional, Forces new resource, string) The type of the load balancer.
 Default value `public`.
 Supported values `public` and  `private`.
 * `resource_group` - (Optional, Forces new resource, string) The resource group where the load balancer to be created.
 * `tags` - (Optional, array of strings) Tags associated with the load balancer.